 - Smarter Than You Look: He seems like an Idiot Hero but is actually more aware of their mission than he lets on, and he is shown to be quite adept at reading people.

-- Super Mode: Shishi Red Orion, which is essentially a Sentai version of Gaim's Kiwami Arms.
+- Super Mode: Shishi Red Orion, which is essentially a Sentai version of Gaim's Kiwami Arms, except it doesn't turn the user into something else.

 - Support Party Member: